spotinst/help/src/docs/ocean/features/ami-auto-update-eks-ui.md

   * Partially completed (orange): Either at least one Virtual Node Group did not require updates or the update failed.
   * No update required (blue): No Virtual Node Groups required update.
   * Failed (red): Either the whole update has failed (click the tooltip on the icon for more information), or all the Virtual Node Groups could not be updated (see the error description in the list for the specific Virtual Node Group.
- * Status (per cluster):
-  * Failed (red - with no down arrow): Cluster failed.
-Hover over the error icon for more information.

 Click on a batch down arrow to view the status of each Virtual Node Group in the batch: